lpoto/telescope-tasks.nvim/README.md

 # Telescope tasks

 `telescope-tasks.nvim` is a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) extension,
-that allows running custom synchronous tasks directly from the telescope prompt and displaying their definitions and outputs in the telescope's previewer.
+that allows running custom tasks directly from the telescope prompt and displaying their definitions and outputs in the telescope's previewer.

 ## Demo